cloudtransformer/umbraco-extended-distributed-calling/readme.md

   * `us-gov-west-1`
   * `cn-north-1`

 __Note:__ For the Amazon Distributed Calling provider to work correctly, each EC2 instance attached to the load balancer must be able to communicate with all other attached EC2 instances.
-To allow this, the EC2 instance security group must allow incoming calls from the ELB security group on port 80.
-Allowing this rule does not open up each EC2 instance publicly.
+To allow this, the EC2 instance security group must allow incoming HTTP calls from the ELB security group on port 80.
+Allowing this rule does not open up each EC2 instance to the public.

 ## Contributing